dpw901e17/vulkan-application/README.md

 # Vulkan

-This is the Vulkan repository for the application as described in "Comparing Direct3D 12 and Vulkan onPerformance and Programmability".
+This is the Vulkan repository for the application as described in "Comparing Direct3D 12 and Vulkan on Performance and Programmability".
 The relevant code is located in the Vulkan folder.

 Associated repos are:
 * https://github.com/dpw901e17/Direct3D12-Application
 * https://github.com/dpw901e17/data